 It's not a big deal for small, independent artists to own their masters.
-To own your master simply means to own the very final version of your song that will be sent to streaming sites and added to physical copies.
-In today's music world, where everybody has the ability to record and publish their own work to the internet, most artists own their masters and their masters aren't worth much.
+Owning your master simply means owning the final version of your song that will be sent to streaming sites and added to physical copies.
+In today's music world, where everybody has the ability to record and publish their own work on the internet, most artists own their masters, and their masters aren't worth much.

-Popular artists that are signed and get a lot of sales on the other hand often don't own their master recordings.
+On the other hand, popular artists that are signed and get a lot of sales often don't own their master recordings.
 The owner of their masters is usually the label, who traded their promotion of said artist for the right to sell, promote, and earn money from the masters on the songs that the labels release.
-Every so often, labels will give established and successful artists the rights to their masters back when the artist is no longer in debt to the label with all the money that it took to make them a star.
-Most of the time, the artist doesn't have the bargaining rights for that.
+Every so often, labels will give established and successful artists the rights to their masters back when the artist is no longer in debt to the label with all the money it took to make them a star.
+But most of the time, the artist doesn't have the bargaining rights for that.

-Many people are aware of the fact that Beyonce has her own management and publishing company and has been actively working to get the rights over her masters.
+Many people are aware that Beyonce has her own management and publishing company and has been actively working on getting the rights over her masters.
 Many cite her moves to start these companies as her moment in receiving the rights over all of her masters as well, but this has not been verified for certain.
-In her commencement speech to the graduating class of 2020, she spoke on owning her masters, which most took as her speaking on all of her masters, but there is much speculation that she is still in the process of getting rights to all her masters and is not finished in the very long, difficult, expensive process.
+In her commencement speech to the graduating class of 2020, she spoke about owning her masters, which most took as her speaking on all of her masters.
+However, there is much speculation that she is still in the process of getting rights to all her masters and is not finished with the very long, complicated, and expensive process.

 Related Post: How To Start Your Own Publishing Company

-While it's obvious that Beyonce is advocating for artists, especially black female artists to own their masters, it's not clear as to how far along she is in the process herself.
-According to this article published from Complex in 2018, Beyonce's ex-manager was recently gathering 260 million dollars to acquire the rights to her songs.
+While it's obvious that Beyonce is advocating for artists, especially black female artists, to own their masters, it's not clear how far along she is in the process herself.
+According to this article published in Complex in 2018, Beyonce's ex-manager was recently gathering 260 million dollars to acquire the rights to her songs.
 There is no follow-up on the current state of her masters.

 When you own your masters, you have full control over the distribution and marketing of your songs.
 If you've signed an agreement with a label that gives your masters to them temporarily or permanently, you will be losing out on executive decisions on what to do with your own art.
 This is something that independent artists, in particular, should be aware of; smaller labels sometimes have contracts that will stop you from being able to upload your own work to a platform like Soundcloud or Spotify.